Antanas Smetona: Early activities

-After his graduation from the university in 1902, he moved to Vilnius and worked at the Vilnius Land Bank until 1915.
+After his graduation from university in 1902, he moved to Vilnius and worked at the Vilnius Land Bank until 1915.
 He became an active participant in Lithuanian cultural life and, up until becoming president in December 1926, devoted substantial amounts of time and effort to the Lithuanian press.
 Two years later, he married Sofija Chodakauskaitė in the Church of St. Raphael the Archangel in Vilnius.

 From his very first days in Vilnius, Smetona became involved in the activities of various Lithuanian nationalist groups, and joined the Lithuanian Democratic Party, which he represented in the Great Seimas of Vilnius.
 He was later elected to its Presidium.
 In 1904 and 1907, he was on the staff of the Lithuanian newspaper, Vilniaus žinios (The Vilnius News).
 In 1905–1906, he edited the weekly Lietuvos ūkininkas (The Lithuanian Farmer).
 In 1907, Smetona and the Rev. Juozas Tumas-Vaižgantas established a venture to print the newspaper Viltis (The Hope), and started publishing and circulating it.
 In Viltis, Smetona advocated national unity.
 He was also one of the incorporators of the Aušra (Dawn) company for the publishing of Lithuanian books, a member of the Lithuanian Mutual Aid Society of Vilnius, the Lithuanian Learned Society, the Vilniaus aušra (The Dawn of Vilnius), and Rytas (The Morning) education societies, the Rūta Art Society and many other societies, and taught the Lithuanian language at Vilnius schools.
 In 1914, he started publishing Vairas (The Rudder), a new bi-weekly magazine.